ollieglass/pusher-d3-demo/README.md

 Data is pushed from a Python server to [Pusher](http://pusher.com/), recieved in the web page and rendered using [D3.js](http://mbostock.github.com/d3/).

-Live tracker showing Bieber tweets per second running at bieber.nixonmcinnes.co.uk
+Live tracker showing Bieber tweets per second running at http://bieber.nixonmcinnes.co.uk

 ## Usage